Package 'ceas'

 Description

-Calculates mean and standard deviation of ATP production from glycolysis and OXPHOS at points defined in partition_data and with values calculated using the get_energetics function
+Calculates mean and standard deviation of ATP production from glycolysis and OXPHOS at points defined in partition_data and with values calculated using the get_energetics function via ordinary least squares or a mixed-effects model

 Usage